DonkeyMobile/donkey-assessment/assessment-mark-overbeek/Steps.md

 ## Typescript

 Made use of Typescript as it was one of the requirements.
+Tried to keep the validation of fields in the type script schema as much as possible.

 ## Unit testing

 I found Jest is a common tool to execute unit testing.
 I did not get it working due to technical difficulties.
 ESModules and CommonJS where excluding each other.
 When I choosed ESModules the server.js ran without errors, but Jest was not working.
 If the .ts files where compiled to CommonJS Jest was working fine but server.js had errors running.
-Spending a lot of time on finding out what the problem was I decided to add a manual test file.
+Spending a lot of time on finding out what the problem was I decided to use a manual test file instead of using Jest.
 The testfile is in dist/tests/createPostWithCleanup.js
 For testing the seperate api's I used Postman.

 ## Use of AI

 I made use of AI for fast development in a programming language I do not know very well yet.
 I tried to keep the code clean and skip things I do not understand.

-## Validation

-Tried to keep the validation of fields in the type script schema as much as possible.